AliTavassoly/DataArt-Internship/README.md

 # DataArt-Internship
-Repository is just for testing
+Hi,
+This is Ali and this repository is for fun.